poiley/wikipedia2md/README.md

      - Various helper functions for links, images, and text cleaning

 The flow ensures clean, well-formatted Markdown output while preserving the structure and content of the original Wikipedia article.

-## 🧹 Code Style Guidelines

-We follow these conventions to keep our code clean and maintainable:

-1. 📏 **PEP 8** - Follow Python's style guide
-2. 🔤 **Docstrings** - All functions and classes must have descriptive docstrings
-3. 🎯 **Type Hints** - Use Python type hints for better code clarity
-4. 📝 **Comments** - Write clear, concise comments for complex logic
-5. ✨ **Black** - Use Black formatter for consistent code style

 ## 🤝 Contributing